Fukaya A_\infty-structures associated to Lefschetz fibrations. VI: Ample hypersurfaces

-Transversality ensures that the moduli space of such maps is generically smooth, of dimension $n$; it is also oriented.
+Transversality ensures that the moduli space of such maps is smooth, of dimension $n$, for a generic choice of almost complex structures; it is also oriented.
 Since these are the lowest energy holomorphic discs, the only possible bubbling is into a constant holomorphic disc with a holomorphic sphere attached, where that sphere has intersection number $1$ with $D$.
 One easily shows that this phenomenon generically has codimension $2$.
 Additionally, fix $\hat{z} \in \partial \hat{S}$.
 For a generic point of $L$, there are $W(L)$ solutions (counted with sign) of \eqref{eq:holo-disc} such that $\hat{u}(\hat{z})$ equals that point.
 Now consider the map which enters into the definition of the endomorphisms of $L$ as an object of $\scrF$.
 On the Floer cohomology level, this has the form

 where $L^+$ is a positive perturbation of $L$.
 Since these are closed Lagrangian submanifolds, and the Floer cohomologies are taken in $M \setminus D$, the two Floer groups in \eqref{eq:not-continuation} are canonically isomorphic, by the continuation map (they are also canonically isomorphic to the ordinary cohomology of $L$).